coyotte508/std-queue/README.md

 ## Description

-This module was created because most other queue modules in javascripts either use simple arrays or doubly linked lists.
+This module was created because most other queue modules in javascript either use simple arrays or doubly linked lists.

 Both have drawbacks: Large arrays are terribly inefficient when removing the first element and